FAQs

 What are your self-pay rates?

-• Our current rates are $350 for an initial evaluation (up to 60 minutes) and $150 for follow-up appointments (up to 20 minutes).
+Our current rates for Dr. Sanders are $375 for an initial evaluation (up to 60 minutes) and $175 for follow-up appointments (up to 20 minutes).
 These rates are subject to change.

 Do you charge any additional fees?